iykisselev/ukbb_gt_qc/README.md

 ## Configuration

 1. Modify the `config.yaml` file in the workflow directory by supplying paths to plink and liftOver executables, and specifying filtering criteria (MAF, missingness rate, HWE threshold).
-2. Generate a cluster-specific `config.yaml` file in the profiles directory or use the provided config file for local execution.
+2. Generate a machine-specific `config.yaml` file in the profiles directory or use the provided config file for execution.

 ## Usage